 THE STORY BEHIND THE SERIES

-An overly active imagination has kept me entertained through many meetings, work-outs,
+has kept me entertained through many meetings, workouts, lectures, and even (gasp) a few

-before it floats off, to be lost forever in the land of undeveloped creations.
+enticing one, it grabs onto it before it floats off and is lost forever in the land of undeveloped

-angels.
-A couple of troublemakers who didn’t want to fit in with the angelic protocol developed
+Mischievous.
+Messy.
+Inventive pranksters.
+A couple of troublemakers who refuse to fit in with the

-What if they were smaller in stature than all their fellow angels?
-But despite their smallness they
+What if they were smaller in stature than the rest of their brawny brothers-in-arms?
+But despite their

-had a huge, though often unwarranted, sense of self-confidence.
+smallness they had a huge, though often unwarranted, sense of self-confidence.
+The antics of those two,

-What if the antics of these two, though frustrating to all their fellow angels, were highly
+though frustrating to all their fellow angels, would be highly entertaining to the Father, the Son,

 And then, what if those small angels needed a HUGE incentive to finish their training?